silverbulletmd/silverbullet/libraries/Library/Std/Editor/Mention Inbox.md

   -- so they have no `@nickname` span to act on: the row navigates and that's -- all.
 Its own `ref` uniquifies the tree path, the way a range does above. local declared = query[[
-    from index.relations "recipients" where _.toTag == "recipient"
+    from index.relations "recipients" where _.toTag == "identity"
   ]]
   for _, d in ipairs(declared) do
     local recipient = "@" .. d.alias